EliAndrewC/l7r/setting/l7r.md

 Likewise, many lineages were established by those who distinguished themselves to their daimyo, who rewarded them with an appointment to the chancellery.
 In many cases, members of other lineages which have fallen into disfavor will clamor to marry or be adopted into this new lineage, and new lineages often end up being created specifically to reward and elevate specific members from some existing lineage.
 These lineages are not tied to any particular province, though they may lobby for their members to be appointed to administer counties and provinces when those positions come before the House Chancellery.
 Such lineages are often referred to as cosmopolitan lineages, which communicates that they are based in their domain's capital.

 These cosmopolitan lineages often have semi-hereditary government posts which they always occupy.
-For example, the Sasara lineage of the Ryusei domain (of the Mirumoto family of the Dragon clan) always holds the position of Minister of Rites, in recognition of their piety and mastery of proper religious doctrine.
+For example, the Sasara lineage of the Ryusei domain (of the Mirumoto Family of the Dragon Clan) always holds the position of Minister of Rites, in recognition of their piety and mastery of proper religious doctrine.
 There are no laws or decrees to that effect, but once such a tradition has persisted for centuries, few samurai nobles would break with the past without an extremely compelling reason.

 Provinces like Akishi which are administered by a provincial lineage are often called dynasty provinces.
 Provinces whose provincial governments are drawn from the domain's various lineages based on merit and politics are known as stewardship provinces.